Steelheart96/pong/README.md

 # pong

-This is a recreation of the game pong.
+This is a recreation of the game pong with a little twist.

 Eric Woll - Steelheart96